wonderbird/wonderbird.github.io/_pages/software-crafting/git/conventional-commits.md

 ---
 ## Conventional Commits

+Conventional commits make it very easy to share the progress with stakeholders.
+You can give them a query to see only commits adding features or fixing bugs.

+An example is the filtered [GitHub commit log for my Aircraft Noise](https://github.com/search?q=repo%3Awonderbird%2Faircraftnoise+%28%22feat%5C%3A%22+OR+%22fix%5C%3A%22%29&type=commits&p=1) project.

+## Specifications

 * netlify: [Conventional Commits v1.0.0-beta.4](https://www.conventionalcommits.org/en/v1.0.0-beta.4/)

 * GitHub: [angular / angular / CONTRIBUTING.md](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#type) - The section `Type` shows the commit types and their description.